DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/save-reports.md

 ## Use the Ribbon Application Menu

-Click the application button.
-In the application menu, use the **Save** command to save the report's current layout, and the **Save as** command to save the report's copy.
+You can use the **Save** or **Save As** command in the application's menu to save the report's current layout or save a copy of the report.

 ![eurd-win-application-menu-save-report](../../../images/eurd-win-application-menu-save-report.png)